Rotorua ram raid: Chocolates, gum and an empty till stolen in five-person raid

 “They tried to get into the cigarettes, couldn’t do it, and then they started running around trying to find anything of value,” he said.

-Singh said there was glass everywhere, all the stock and stands had been thrown around, the cash registers had been pulled to the ground, and the Lotto cash draw was on the other side of the counter.
+He said glass was everywhere, all the stock and stands had been thrown around, the cash registers had been pulled to the ground, and the Lotto cash draw was on the other side of the counter.

 “Everything was in an absolute mess.”

-He said it was too early to estimate the cost of the damage and it was “pretty disappointing” to see this happen.
+It was too early to estimate the cost of the damage and it was “pretty disappointing” to see this happen, he said.

 “On top of that, it’s just such a hassle for nothing.”